 - Pumpkin: Pumpkin doesn’t bother cats or dogs.
 You might even add it to their food now and then.
 But a carved pumpkin that’s been sitting on the porch for a while?
 It’s starting to mold You don’t want anyone chewing on that.

 Be smart about your decoration choices and placement.
 Keep items out of the reach of your pets.
 Or, better yet, swap out your usual decor for pet-friendly options.
-You can create a haunted house out of cardboard for your cat to enjoy.
+There are several reasons why cats love cardboard boxes so much, which is why it’d be a good idea to create a haunted house out of it for your cat to enjoy.
 Use paper to make your spiderwebs.
 They may not look the same, but it’ll ensure your pet’s safety.

 Your pets know all of the neighborhood kids.
 Your dog visits with everyone on their regular walks.
 Your cat sees the children walking to and from school each day.
 Except on Halloween.
 Halloween night, the kids look and smell different.
 They’re wearing costumes and makeup.
 That’s frightening for your pets.

-Consider setting up a separate room for your pets where they’ll feel safe.
+Set up a separate room for your pets where they’ll feel safe.
 You don’t want your feline and canine companions to get stressed.
-Your dog may feel safest in their crate, or a pen they know belongs to them.
-It’s a comforting retreat.
+Also consider the dog crate’s location at home, and make sure it is positioned in a stress-free, comforting environment.
+Your dog may feel safest in it, or a pen they know belongs to them.
+It’s a relaxing retreat.